McZarya/Message-Encoder/README.md

 # Message-Encoder
-A java message encoder that will use a user supplied cypher to encrypt/decrypt message
+A java message encoder that will use a user supplied cypher to encode/decode a message
 <br />

 ---